 Location: In Bicentennial Park, off of White’s Chapel Boulevard, about a quarter mile north of White’s Chapel’s intersection with FM 1709.
 Look for the water tower; the log house is nearby.

 Southlake’s log house is a replica that represents a house built in the 1850s by a well-off family.
-At 14x14 feet, it is only as big as many bedrooms in today’s Southlake.
+At 14×14 feet, it is only as big as many bedrooms in today’s Southlake.
 Of special interest are the supports for the back porch – they once were telegraph poles made about 1853 that ran alongside the Butterfield Stage line in Wise County.

 Also interesting is that the house sits next to Bunker Hill, which settlers used as a lookout point, and Blossom Prairie, where wagon trains heading west camped.
 At the end of this file, read the Log House Blog detailing the building of the log house.
-Under the History tab, read about our first white settlers, the Missouri colonists, who brought "their families, dogs, guns and religion" to their new homes in Texas.
+On the History page, read about our first white settlers, the Missouri colonists, who brought “their families, dogs, guns and religion” to their new homes in Texas.

 Southlake’s log house, built in 2008, is made from three log structures from the 1850s and 1860s that stood within now-Southlake: at Carroll Avenue and Southlake Boulevard; south of Southlake Boulevard on White’s Chapel; and adjacent to Summit Park in Town Square.
 After being stored under tarps for up to 10 years, some of the logs had deteriorated, so no one building could be reconstructed in full.

 Restoration expert Bill Marquis of Denton County handmade replacement rafters, shingles, flooring, and window and door trim, then put all the parts together.
 No lumber-yard materials were used.